noushskadoush/adatched_data_story/index.md

 Independence is always accompanied with exacerbated feelings of national pride, social justice, and unity, which are reflected in the movie industry.
 Bollywood is truly a cultural ambassador, spreading Indian culture, music, and traditions globally.
 In the 1991, India adopted economic liberalization and opened its economy to global markets.
 This shift towards globalization is reflected in the second fast increase of Bollywood movies in the 1990s.

-We looked at three cases of how globalization shape the movie industry.
+We looked at three cases of how globalization shapes the movie industry.
 If we compare the growth between the three of them we see similarities in the development of movie industries in China, Japan, and India during their respective time periods marked by important events.

 <br>
 <img src="exponential.png" width="100%">
 <br>

 For each country, a 14-year period—beginning one year before the event of interest—reveals a remarkable trend of exponential growth in movie production.
 Bollywood, for instance, experienced the fastest growth, with Japanese cinema close behind.
 Within just four years of Indian Independence and the end of World War II, the proportion of Bollywood and Japanese movies had doubled.
 What's particularly intriguing is the starting point of these industries.
 Chinese and Japanese films began with similar proportions, while Bollywood initially accounted for a much smaller share before India’s Independence.
-This exponential rise of Bollywood underscores how transformative moments in history can ignite creative and cultural revolutions in cinema
+This exponential rise of Bollywood underscores how transformative moments in history can ignite creative and cultural revolutions in cinema.

  If you want to write a movie from a certain country, it could be quite handy to check its history: When did it get its independence?
 What is its current stance on globalization?